paveu/content-publisher/README.md

 ```sh
 $ export DJANGO_SECRET_KEY='' # generate new secret key for django project. you can use following command: openssl rand -base64 64
 ```
-* NOTE #3: If you're running project on HEROKU or AWS ELASTIC BEANSTALK then you will have to set up following shell variables.
-Both heroku and aws has it own applcation admin control to add them as a shell variable.
+* NOTE #3: If you're running project on HEROKU or AWS ELASTIC BEANSTALK or LOCAL then you will have to set up following shell variables.
+Both Heroku and AWS EB have their own applcation admin control in terms of environment variables.
 ```sh
 $ export AWS_ACCESS_KEY_ID='' # put here AWS AWS_ACCESS_KEY_ID setting
 $ export AWS_SECRET_ACCESS_KEY='' #  put here AWS AWS_SECRET_ACCESS_KEY setting
 ```
 * NOTE #4: Create an account at gmail.com and go to google email and check "turning on access for less secure apps"[link](https://support.google.com/accounts/answer/6010255).
-Project uses gmail account to send emails so please fill in following linux env variables. if you are running project locally I recommend adding them to shell .profile file:
+Project uses gmail account to send out emails so please fill in following environment variables: if you are running project locally I recommend adding them to shell .profile file:
 ```sh
 $ export EMAIL_USERNAME=''